Predict-and-recompute conjugate gradient variants: Introduction and background

 Our primary contributions are as follows.
 First, we provide rounding error analyses of the variants introduced in this paper.
-In particular, we derive expressions for the residual gap, which is the quantity that dictates the maximum attainable accuracy.
+In particular, we derive expressions for the residual gap, which is the quantity that dictates the maximum attainable accuracy, as well as for the error in the three-term Lanczos recurrence, which gives some inidcation of the rate of convergence.
+Our analysis provides a rigorous explanation to a conjecture made by Meurant in \cite{meurant_87} that the predict-and-recompute scheme resolves a potential source of instability.
 In addition, we provide a range of numerical experiments to further support the claim that our pipelined variants can significantly improve the rate of convergence and ultimately attainable accuracy versus existing pipelined variants.
 In particular, we note that in the numerical experiments in \cref{sec:numerical}, our variants appear to converge similarly \HSCG without any additional input parameters.
 As such, they have the potential to be used as black box solvers wherever \HSCG is used.
-Finally, we demonstrate through a strong scaling experiment that the new variants do indeed reduce the time per iteration in a parallel setting.
+Finally, we demonstrate through a strong scaling experiment that the new variants can reduce the time per iteration in a parallel setting.

 Unless otherwise stated, matrices should be assumed to be of size \( n\times n \) and vectors of size \( n\times 1 \).
 The transpose of a matrix is denoted with the superscript \( \T \), and the inverse of the transpose denoted with the superscript \( -\T \).
 The standard Euclidean inner product and corresponding spectral/operator norm are respectively denoted \( \langle \cdot,\cdot \rangle \) and \( \|\cdot\| \), and the inner product and norm induced by a positive definite matrix \( \vec{B} \) are denoted \( \langle \cdot, \cdot \rangle_\vec{B} \) and \( \|\cdot\|_\vec{B} \).
 While much of the theory about the conjugate gradient algorithm applies to complex systems, we consider real systems for convenience.